nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

 #### Set up BT and connect to a wifi AP on controller device

 step1.
-Sync with current time.

-    $ date -s "2023-03-23 23:23"

-step2.
 Save Wi-Fi SSID and Password to a file.

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf

-step3.
+step2.
 Setup BT and connectd to a WiFi AP.

 For i.MX93 EVK, i.MX8M Mini EVK and i.MX6ULL EVK: